pilcrowonpaper/copenhagen/oauth.md

 ## Overview

 OAuth is a widely used protocol for authorization.
 It's what's behind "Sign in with Google" and "Sign in with GitHub."
-It allows users to grant access to their resources on an external service, like GitHub and Google, to your application without sharing their credentials.
+It allows users to grant access to their resources on an external service, like Google, to your application without sharing their credentials.
 Instead of implementing a password based auth, we can replace it with OAuth to let a third party service handle authentication.
 You can then get the user's profile and use that to create users and sessions.

 In a basic OAuth flow, the user is redirected to a third party service, the service authenticates the user, and the user is redirected back to your application.
 An access token for the user is made available which allows you to request resources on behalf of the user.